aadilmallick/my-notes-docusaurus/docs/software-development/08-TDD.md

 Don't worry about DRY code when writing tests.
 Tests are meant to stand on their own individually, and writing abstractions to promote DRY code makes your code inflexible and your tests more complicated.
 Just repeat them.

+#### Use dependency injection

+The easiest way to write testable code is to just use dependency injection.

+Big fancy name, simple idea: **injecting dependencies** into a function or class rather than having the function or class create them itself.

+In plainer terms, instead of your function being that one-person army who goes and fetches everything it needs (knocking on doors like “hey, where’s my API data?”), you’re being a good teammate and saying, **“Hey, I’m going to give you everything you need upfront.”** No need for your function to run around asking for stuff.

+These are the three major benefits of dependency injection:

+- **Testability:** Yep, this is the big one.
+When your dependencies are injected, you can easily swap them out with mocks or stubs during testing.
+Compare that to the alternative—mocking out internal creation logic (gross) or actually hitting a live API (uhh… no thanks).
+- **Flexibility:** Changing a dependency becomes as simple as handing a new one to your class or function.
+No need to dive deep into the internals just to update an implementation, making your app more maintainable.
+- **Decoupling:** When your code doesn’t need to know _how_ things are created, it’s largely isolated from changes.
+Want to swap out `ApiClient` for something else?
+Just hand in the new dependency.
+No drama, no tears.

 ### TDD

 TDD is a programming paradigm where we write tests before writing code, essentially designing our entire codebase out of those tests.
 It follows a principle of **red-green-refactor**.